Women's Participation in Open Source Software: A Survey of the Literature: Discussion

-\textbf{Spread the word and recognize women's success.} Impostor syndrome is a psychological concept about a pattern of behavior wherein people (even those with adequate external evidence of success) doubt their abilities and experience a persistent fear of being exposed as a fraud~\cite{mullangi2019imposter}.
-As we presented in Section~\ref{sec:rq3}, the literature shows that when women join OSS, the rate of acceptance of their contributions is similar to (if not higher than) men's.
-The \textsc{Impostor Syndrome} in OSS can arouse from the hostile and \textsc{Toxic Culture} that pervades communities, which are two of the challenges we found in the literature and were presented in Section~\ref{sec:rq6}.
+\textbf{Impostor syndrome amplified by toxic culture.} Impostor syndrome is a psychological concept about a pattern of behavior wherein people (even those with adequate external evidence of success) doubt their abilities and experience a persistent fear of being exposed as a fraud~\cite{mullangi2019imposter}.
+As we presented in Section~\ref{sec:rq6}, the literature shows that when women join OSS, the rate of acceptance of their contributions is similar to---if not higher than---men's.
+The \textsc{Impostor Syndrome} in OSS can be amplified by the hostile and \textsc{Toxic Culture} that pervades communities, which are two of the challenges reported by primary studies presented in Section~\ref{sec:rq6}.
 The impostor syndrome disproportionately affects women and other minority groups, who often lack sufficient role models of success~\cite{mullangi2019imposter}.
-In that sense, the strategies of \textsc{Promoting awareness about having other women} and \textsc{Recognizing women's achievement (visibility)} that we presented in Section~\ref{sec:rq7} can help to reduce the impostor syndrome that women reported to feel.
-The benefits of combining these two strategies are two-fold.
-While recognition support the retention of existent women, it also attracts new women who can see they can have similar success achieved by their peers.
-Those strategies have been applied in STEM and other domains.
-Publicizing success stories of women in STEM was a strategy used to attract more women in Latin America in STEM higher education programs~\cite{garcia2019engaging}.
-Establishing prizes and awards is a strategy that approximately 82\% of U.K. research institutions have applied to stimulate and attract more women in STEM~\cite{fatourou2019women}.
-In automotive industries, specific groups publish articles about women and recognize leading women personalities through e-news ~\cite{sultana2013women}.
-As in other domains, OSS projects should implement different mechanisms to reward and promote awareness of women, motivating them to stick around.

-\textbf{Believe in OSS as a career.} As we could find in Section~\ref{sec:rq4}, only 4.07\% of the 226 surveyed women from the FLOSS 2013 study joined to increase their job opportunities.
-After becoming contributors, this motivation increased almost six times (going to 25.79\%)~\cite{PS5}.
-We argue that this represents the ``shifting belief'' that women have in OSS toward building a career, which increases only after overcoming the barriers to join and become contributors.
-The multiple roles presented in Section~\ref{sec:rq3} are both related to the technical (project-centric) and non-technical (community-centric) side of the projects.
-Awareness of the different roles and career pathways that exist in OSS can attract women with diverse backgrounds and expertise to OSS by showing them the multitude of trajectories to success~\cite{PS11}.
+Combining actions that include training for allies, plus both reactive and proactive mechanisms to enforce the code of conduct among the project members~\cite{PS34} can help mitigate the toxic culture, as we present in Section \ref{sec:discussion:strategies}.